nkrusch/recontext/readme.txt

  * 🐳 Docker - https://docs.docker.com/engine/install
  * 🖥️ Operating system - any Docker-compatible platform
  * 🌐 Internet - only container setup requires the host to be online
- * 🧠 Memory - the container size is about 1.8GB
+ * 🧠 Memory - the container size is about 1.4GB

-① [Choose one] Load or build the Docker container (build time is about 10 min).

-    docker load -i rectx.<arch>.tar
+① [<2 min] Build the container.
+On some machines you may need sudo.

     docker build . -t rectx

 ② Launch the container.
-On some machines you may need sudo.

     docker run --rm -v "$(pwd)/results:/rectx/results" -it rectx:latest